Your Common Roofing Terms Start Here

 One of the most important roofing terms to know is ACV.
 ACV is the replacement cost minus the depreciation over time.
 Hypothetically, if a homeowner tried to sell their roof today, it would be the dollar amount they could expect to receive in the market place.

 RCV stands for Replacement Cost Value.
-This is essentially the sum of the entire cost of a project (minus your deductible) to replace your roof.
+Essentially, this term can be boiled down to the sum of the entire cost of a project, minus the deductible, to replace your roof.

-Supplements are any items required to complete your job correctly that the insurance might have accidentally missed or will pay for once incurred, which means they reimburse us once we provide proof that we completed your roof using that item.
+Supplements are any items required to complete a roofing or construction job correctly that the insurance might have accidentally missed or will pay for once incurred.
+This means the insurance company will reimburse VISION CONSTRUCTION once we provide proof that we completed your roof using that item.

 A permit is a great example: permit requirements and costs vary widely with each city, so most insurance companies expect this to be a supplement item.
 We pay for project permits directly, which could be anywhere from $20 to $150.
 We will submit the permit receipt to the insurance company, who then releases an additional check to cover the cost of the permit.

 VISION CONSTRUCTION works with your insurance company to work out what’s fair for each project.
 For example, it might cost us $300 to remove and replace the flashing around your chimney, an item that the insurance might agree to pay only $275 for.

 Since there might be some back and forth with pricing requests, discussing supplements may take a few weeks to several weeks, depending on the project.

 The amount that homeowners need to pay before your insurance agrees to pay the rest of the claim.
 This is agreed upon in contract when you first choose your insurance policy.

 Most types of property depreciate over time: cars, roofs, furniture, equipment, etc. Depreciation is defined as a reduction in the value of an item with the passage of time, due in particular to wear and tear.